-D.1.1 Win 7/8.1/10, no OEM driver
+D.1.1 Win 7/8.1/10, no OEM touch driver

-If there is no OEM driver installed, where touch is controlled by the Windows native drivers, then any association of touch screens to monitors is done by invoking the Setup in the Tablet PC Settings control panel (see Figures A7 and A8).
+If there is no OEM driver installed, where touch is controlled by the Windows native drivers, then any association of touch screens to monitors is done by invoking Setup in the Tablet PC Settings control panel (see Figures A7 and A8).
 Simply touch the screen that has the "Touch this screen..." image, in succession as it moves from monitor to monitor.
 For the clone mode, no action is required.

-D.1.2 Elo v6.9.10 Driver
+D.1.2 Elo v6.9.10 Driver for the TCx Display

-With the Elo v6.9.10 driver installed for the TCxWave-x3x/x4x/x5x, it is also an appropriate driver for the TCx Display.
+With the Elo v6.9.10 driver installed for the TCx Display, it is also appropriate that the 3M MT7 driver is also installed on the TCxWave- x0x/x1x/x2x.
 The touch-to-monitor association is accomplished by opening the EloConfig utility and clicking on the Calibrate button.
-A calibration target (Figure C.1.5) will appear on the primary monitor, which should be touched.
-A confirmation button (Figure C.1.6) will appear which should be clicked.
-This will repeat on the secondary monitor.
+A calibration target (Figure C.1.5) will appear on the primary monitor, which should be the TCxWave.
+Since the TCxWave will not respond to touch in this case, from a keyboard click ESC to proceed to the next screen (TCx Display).
+Touch the target and a confirmation button (Figure C.1.6) will appear which should be clicked.
 For the clone mode, no action is required.

 D.1.3.
-Ocular Driver on the TCxWave-A3x/E3x
+Ocular Driver for the TCx Display